wnzid/DayByDay/README.md

 ```

 The application will automatically upgrade the database schema if an older
 version is detected.
-If you previously ran the app before the `color` column was
+If you previously ran the app before the `priority` or
-added, simply restart the app and it will migrate the existing database to the
+`color` columns were added, simply restart the app and it will migrate the
-latest schema.
+existing database to the latest schema.